 The name of this little upstart of a sailboat is

 But, I can use Jameson Irish Whiskey’s help!

-To defray the costs of this voyage – tentatively rescheduled for the fifth time due to lack of funds — to start November 2017, and to address more issues known by Thoreau in the form of government fees, visas, taxes, and to help simply cover the costs of basic needs like food, water, cooking fuel, clothing and materials needed for such a voyage; and for the much-needed and sometimes government-mandated safety equipment like a life raft, radio license, EPIRB, and so on, I am asking for any help Jameson Irish Whiskey would care to offer.
+To defray the costs of this voyage – tentatively rescheduled for the fifth time due to lack of funds — to start November 2019, and to address issues unknown to Thoreau in the form of government fees, visas, taxes, and to help simply cover the costs of basic needs like food, water, cooking fuel, clothing and materials needed for such a voyage; and for the much needed (and sometimes government-mandated) safety equipment like a life raft, a radio license, an EPIRB, et cetera, et cetera…

 I make this modest plea, “Please help these simple dreams: To place a bookmark in the footnotes of our lifetime that a lone person can still live an adventure; that some still move to a different drummer and seek that which can only be found by climbing a mountain or sailing over the horizon; and, for some like me, to finally live and not merely exist.”

 One of the reasons I chose to name my little ship Sine Metu was because I believe John Jameson also lived by those words and ideals.

 The goal of this Sponsorship Campaign is to raise $25,000.
 To help cover the costs that such an endeavor will sustain over two (possibly five) years of (global?) singlehanded sailing, personal reflection, and validation that a lifetime’s dream can still be within reach of anyone willing to say, Today Is My Someday!